-Health Coach Feature: Carly Paige Makes Career Shift to Dive Deeper Into Her Passion
+Health Coach Feature: Carly Paige Makes a Career Shift to Dive Deeper into Her Passion

 Our Health Coach Feature series shares the inspiring stories of Integrative Nutrition Health Coaches who are cultivating positive health choices and educating others to live more wholesome lifestyles.
 Join us twice per month on the IIN Blog to read more about what brought our grads to IIN and what they’re up to now!

 Carly Paige is an Integrative Nutrition Health Coach, a plant-based cooking instructor, and the founder of FitLiving Eats.
 It’s her mission to make healthy simple both on and off the plate to increase energy and confidence.
 Carly works with individuals and groups through her coaching practice and hosts monthly cooking classes and corporate wellness workshop events.
 She also shares healthy recipes and lifestyle tips on Instagram and her blog.
 Carly graduated from IIN in 2016 and has since received several PLANTLAB culinary certifications.

 Q: What were you doing prior to enrolling at Integrative Nutrition?

 A: I was the digital communications manager for Arnold Palmer Medical Center, a children’s hospital in Florida.
 My job was to implement and manage social media strategy and content strategy for the hospital’s online blog and write and produce patient story videos.

 Q: What led you to explore the Health Coach Training Program?